DanielJunghans/danieljunghans.github.io/_posts/2023-10-15-Liquidity.md

 <ul>

-<li><p align="justify">Bank Size (SIZE).
+<li><p align="justify"><b>Bank Size (SIZE)</b>.
 The size of banks (SIZE) has been measured using the natural logarithm of total assets.
 Sing et al. (2016) and El-Chaarani (2019) stated that bank size has a significant negative effect on liquidity.
 Smaller banks rely on a buffer of liquid assets while larger banks rely on credit instruments and the inter-bank market which is in accordance with the “too big to fail” hypothesis.</p></li>
-<li><p align="justify">Profitability (ROA).
+<li><p align="justify"><b>Profitability (ROA)</b>.
 Return on assets is the proxy of profitability in this article.
 Return on Assets (TTM) measures the net income over the prior four quarters over average total assets.
 Moussa (2015) found that banks with higher return on assets had lower levels of liquidity.
 Banks with less liquid assets have a higher return on assets due to liquid assets generally yielding less income than illiquid assets.</p></li>
-<li><p align="justify">Deposits (DEP).
+<li><p align="justify"><b>Deposits (DEP)</b>.
 Deposits (DEP) have been calculated as total deposits over total assets.
 Sing et al. (2016) stated that the level of deposits has a positive effect on liquidity.
 Deposits are the major source of funds for banks and these institutions must maintain adequate levels of liquidity to meet customer demand. </p></li>
-<li><p align="justify">Capital Adequacy (CAP).
+<li><p align="justify"><b>Capital Adequacy (CAP)</b>.
 The tier 1 leverage ratio is the proxy of capital adequacy in this article.
 Sing et al. (2016) and Alger et al. (1999) found that capital adequacy had a positive influence on liquidity as a whole.
 Alger et al. (1999) suggests that banks invest more in liquid assets as a precaution when more capital is at stake. </p></li>
-<li><p align="justify">Interest Margin (NIM).
+<li><p align="justify"><b>Interest Margin (NIM)</b>.
 Net interest margin is the measure of interest income less interest expenses over average earning assets.
 According to finance theory, interest margin should be negatively correlated with liquidity.
 Vodová (2013) found that liquidity is negatively affected by interest margin.
 An increase in interest margin incentivises banks to focus more on lending activities resulting in a decline in liquid assets. </p></li>
-<li><p align="justify">Asset Quality (IMLOAN).
+<li><p align="justify"><b>Asset Quality (IMLOAN)</b>.
 Total nonaccrual loans over total loans is the proxy of asset quality in this article.
 Munteanu (2012) stated that the level impaired loans has a significant effect on liquidity.
 A higher level of nonaccrual loans may lead to banks increasing lending activity to make up for losses thus decreasing the level of liquid assets. </p></li>

 </ul>